 You may first start to notice lumps in the palm of your hand.
 These lumps could cause pitting on your palm’s surface as the tissue tugs at the overlying skin.
 As symptoms worsen, using your hands for daily activities can be challenging.
 Treating Dupuytren’s contracture as soon as possible is critical to prevent permanent damage.

 Since most cases of Dupuytren’s contracture are mild, you will not always need treatment.
 However, it can get worse over time, making it challenging for you to keep your fingers straight.
 In that case, you’ll need to get treatment to fix the contracture and have full mobility in your fingers.
 Instead of undergoing surgery, you can get nonsurgical treatment to help slow its progression and improve finger function.

 What Causes Dupuytren’s Contracture?

-	- Gender: Men are three times more likely to have Dupuytren’s contracture than women.
+- Gender: Men are three to four times more likely to have Dupuytren’s contracture than women.
 Men also tend to experience more severe symptoms.

 - Heredity: This medical condition usually runs in the family.

 - Alcohol use: Drinking alcohol could worsen symptoms of Dupuytren’s disease.